MickeyKay/better-font-awesome-library/README.md

 When BFAL reaches the fallback, it invokes `release_data_refresh_callback` once if configured.
 Otherwise it fires `bfa_release_data_refresh_requested` with the supported channel and library instance.
 The handler must only schedule work and return promptly.
 Scheduling, locking, durable last-known-good persistence, retry backoff, jitter, and freshness policy belong to the consumer.

 A provider may return a release array or a declared BFAL release record.
+An exact empty array means that the provider has no locally available candidate yet.
 Declared records must use the exact supported `schema_version`, `channel`, and `edition`, an allowed `source`, and a fully valid nested release.
 BFAL rejects mismatches rather than discarding or normalizing them.

 An asynchronous worker can call `refresh_release_data()`.
 For explicit `5.x`, the established operation retains its existing validated transient behavior and release-array return value.
 For `7.x`, one bounded attempt returns a complete validated schema-2 record or a sanitized `WP_Error` and performs no BFAL persistence.
 Both paths require TLS, reject redirects and unsafe URLs, and leave the prior validated data untouched on failure.